 There are three key principles that I outline to trainee doctors when selecting referees.

-The first is recency, the second is relevancy and the third is diversity.
+The first is recency, the second is relevancy, and the third is diversity.

 You also want at least one referee who is relevant to your chosen future career.
-For most this generally means one Consultant who is a Fellow of the Specialty College you are aiming to enroll with.
+For most, this generally means one Consultant who is a Fellow of the Specialty College you are aiming to enrol with.
 Some doctors in training try to have 3 College Fellows listed as their only referees and worry if this is not the case.
-It can be incredibly hard to collect 3 good referees from one College and I actually don’t recommend this approach.
+It can be incredibly hard to collect 3 good referees from one College, and I actually don’t recommend this approach.
 You are far better off focusing on obtaining one College referee who has actually supervised you in a term.
 Most trainee doctors will have a chance to work one term in their preferred specialty before applying for posts.

 So who else might you ask to act as a referee?